Greg191134/Voron/README.md

 The Vorender 4 is an upcycling of my Creality Ender 4 that was laying in parts.

-It uses the profiles of the frame from the Ender 4, the bed and it associated smooth rods and lead screw, the power supply.
+It uses the profiles of the frame from the Ender 4, the bed and its associated smooth rods and lead screw, the power supply and a few other minor components.

-The gantry is the one of the Voron 2.4 modified to use MGN12 linear rails instead of the specified MGN9 that can not fit on vslots extrusion
+The gantry is the one of the Voron 2.4 modified to use MGN12 linear rails instead of the specified MGN9 that can not fit on vslots extrusion.
+The toolhead is an afterburner with a 5015 blower and a modified fan duct.

+The printer is powered by a BTT SKR mini E3 V2.0 and uses sensorless homing on X and Y.

 <img width=600 src="Vorender-4/Photos/Vorender_4_Side.jpg" />

 ## Integration of a 5015 blower fan for the Afterburner

-This project is about replacing the default 4020 blower of the Afterburner toolhead by a more powerfull 5015 one while keeping the aesthetic of the tool head
+This project is about replacing the default 4020 blower of the Afterburner toolhead by a more powerfull 5015 one while keeping the aesthetic of the tool head r
 <img width=600 src="Afterburner Optimisation/5015 fan mod/View front cover removed.png">

 ## Modular fan duct